 Games are highly graphical.
 It goes without saying that the performance features of the graphics cards on the laptop are a primary issue of concern.
 The market offers the gaming world two primary options which are AMD and NVIDIA.
 These are brands that offer a variety of cards.
 When considering a laptop, you should ensure you get the right graphics card.
 Unlike the desktop that allows you to have two graphics cards, the laptop can only operate on one.

 If you are into intense gaming, the Nvidia GeForce GTX 1070 is the choice for you.
 It is VR ready and can deliver impressive frame rates.
 You can try out Nvidia GeForce GTX 1080 which is better, but you should know that the value to performance ratio is steep.
-You may have to pay significantly more for a laptop with the particular card.
-I have not discussed much about AMD because most of the gaming laptops that you will find in the market are installed with Nvidia.
+You may have to pay significantly more for a laptop with a particular card.
+I have not discussed much AMD because most of the gaming laptops that you will find in the market are installed with Nvidia.

-Also you want to be sure that the laptop you are buying has at least 2 traditional 3.5 millimeter connector these helps a lot when you are willing to connect additional gaming peripherals with your gaming laptop.
+Also, you want to be sure that the laptop you are buying has at least 2 traditional 3.5-millimeter connector these helps a lot when you are willing to connect additional gaming peripherals with your gaming laptop.

 There is no value in having smooth frame rates and wonderful graphics without a matching display.
 You must be concerned about the display of the laptop.
-Here are a few set of guidelines that I share that will be helpful when choosing the right display.
+Here are a few sets of guidelines that I share that will be helpful when choosing the right display.

 The first aspect of the display that should interest you is the resolution.
 Anything less than 1920×1080 will give you a muddy display.
 You can go for QHD (2560×1440).
 Secondly, I know you may be yearning for a touchscreen laptop.
 Please leave that for Candy Crush because it is unnecessary and you will pay more.
 Then there is matte or glossy.
 While this is more of a matter of preference, matte tires you so you will not like your laptop glossy or matte.